 In November 2015, the FASB issued updated guidance on the presentation of deferred income taxes.
 This update requires that deferred tax liabilities and assets be classified as noncurrent in a classified statement of financial position.
 This guidance is effective for annual periods, and interim periods within those annual periods, beginning after December 15, 2016 and is to be applied prospectively, and may also be applied retrospectively to all periods presented, with early adoption permitted.
-Accordingly, the standard will be effective for us on August 27, 2017.
-We expect that adoption of this guidance will not have a material impact on our financial statements.
+We adopted this standard prospectively on February 27, 2016 and prior periods were not retroactively adjusted.